junxit/us-congress-bills-114/bill.md

   - **(2)** in subsection (c)—
     - **(A)** in paragraph (1), in the matter preceding subparagraph (A), by striking “2015” and inserting “2020”; and
     - **(B)** by amending paragraph (2) to read as follows:
-      > - **(2)** *Report* The Secretary shall annually submit to the appropriate congressional committees a report detailing the projects for which the authority granted by subsection (a) was used, the rationale for such use, the funds spent using such authority, the extent of cost-sharing for such projects among Federal and non-Federal sources, the extent to which use of such authority has addressed a homeland security capability gap identified by the Department, the total amount of payments, if any, that were received by the Federal Government as a result of the use of such authority during the period covered by each such report, the outcome of each project for which such authority was used, and the results of any audits of such projects.
+      > - **(2)** *Report* The Secretary shall annually submit to the appropriate congressional committees a report detailing the projects for which the authority granted by subsection (a) was used, the rationale for such use, the funds spent using such authority, the extent of cost-sharing for such projects among Federal and non-federal sources, the extent to which use of such authority has addressed a homeland security capability gap identified by the Department, the total amount of payments, if any, that were received by the Federal Government as a result of the use of such authority during the period covered by each such report, the outcome of each project for which such authority was used, and the results of any audits of such projects.

   - **(3)** by adding at the end the following new subsections:
     > - **(e)** *Training* The Secretary shall develop a training program for acquisitions staff in the use of other transaction authority to help ensure the appropriate use of such authority.